victorrossh/ConnectAnnounce/README.md

 # Connect Announce Plugin

 **Connect Announce** is an AMX Mod X plugin for Counter-Strike 1.6 servers that displays customizable connection and disconnection messages for players.
 It leverages GeoIP for location information, Reunion for Steam/No-Steam detection, and supports role-based announcements based on admin flags.
-Messages can be tailored separately for connection and disconnection events using distinct CVARs.
+Messages can be tailored separately for connection and disconnection events using distinct CVARs, with improved handling for scenarios where location information is disabled.

 - **Plugin Name**: Connect Announce
 - **Version**: 1.0